Solve a Problem, Change the World w/ Amr Awadallah

 What should tech startups focus on?

-Let’s start by talking about Amr’s latest venture: ZIR AI.
+Let’s start by talking about Amr’s latest venture: Vectara.

-In a broad sense, ZIR specializes in leveraging AI to solve problems that have faced human civilization for a long time, like seeking knowledge.
+In a broad sense, Vectara specializes in leveraging AI to solve problems that have faced human civilization for a long time, like seeking knowledge.

-More specifically, ZIR takes rich web content across languages and converts it into meaning to find the best answer to our questions, regardless of the language of the question or the answer.
+More specifically, Vectara takes rich web content across languages and converts it into meaning to find the best answer to our questions, regardless of the language of the question or the answer.